Topological extension including quantum jump: Topological invariants

+From Sec. \ref{sec:symmetry}, we have known that when there is no jump, the shape matrix $\textbf{A}^\prime$ (Eq. (\ref{eq:Aprime})) also exhibits chiral symmetry.
+To demonstrate the equivalence and validity of our scheme, we re-examine the above issue under the framework of the open system description.
+From Eq. (\ref{eq:pauliAk}), we have

-In this case, calculating the winding number of the system will be a bit complicated, since we will face the problem of integration over multiple GBZ.
-Based on intuition, we shall combining Eq. (\ref{eq:Hh12}),(\ref{eq:h12}),(\ref{eq:openh12}), and write the winding number as a sum of all GBZ bands $\beta_{GBZ,\mu}$
+In this case, calculating the winding number of the system will be a bit complicated, since we will face the problem of integration over multiple energy bands $E_\mu$ and their corresponding $\text{GBZ}_\mu$.
+By referring Eq. (\ref{eq:A0})-(\ref{eq:Ak}), we can write out the eigenvalues $\lambda\in\cup\{E_\mu\}$ of $\textbf{A}(\beta)$ as (eigenvalues that satisfy $\text{Re} \lambda\geq0$ are usually referred to as ``\emph{rapidities}'' \cite{prosen2008third})

+it should be noted that the presence or absence of jump terms will not alter the spectrum of the shape matrix because the above equation does not depend on the parameter $\kappa$.
+The reasons behind this characteristic and its associated properties will be explained in detail later.